Courses that fulfill

 *HIST 367 HISTORY OF WOMEN, GENDER AND SEXUALITY IN THE UNITED STATES (4 credits) Research Credit.

 A survey of U.S. social history from 1607 to the present, focusing on the historical contours of female/male sex roles.
 Topics include marriage, the family, child-rearing, work, education, sexuality, and gynecology and reproduction.
 Analyzes the effects of war, racism, slavery, immigration, industrialization and consumerism along with abolitionism, temperance, feminism, civil rights and other social protest movements.
-Prerequisite: An Interpretive Practices course, HIST 121 or 122, or consent of the instructor.
+Prerequisite: HIST 121 or 122, or consent of the instructor.
 Also listed as WGSS 367.
 (D-D) (AY)

 *HIST 368 AFRICAN AMERICAN HISTORY TO EMANCIPATION (4 credits)